 Q: When will I get my direct payment?

-A: The Internal Revenue Service (IRS) has announced that distribution of economic impact payments will begin in the next three weeks and will be distributed automatically, with no action required for most people.
+A: The Internal Revenue Service (IRS) has announced that economic impact payments will be distributed automatically, with no action required for most people.
 However, some seniors and others who typically do not file returns will need to submit a simple tax return to receie the stimulus payment.
 More information can be found from the IRS here.

 Q: Will I need to pay taxes on the direct payments?